jolienai/go-products-api/README.md

 ## Known issues

-- The connection between the postgres container and the app, which is not working now.

 ### Improvements

 - Improve bulk insert and update performance, even tough it is done 34k products in less than 2 min done by the job.